Fathers' on Family & Work After COVID-19 | Child & Family Blog

 Our findings suggest that the start of the COVID-19 pandemic and imposed lockdowns provided the opportunity for some fathers to adjust their roles and responsibilities at home, and to see the impact of these changes.
 Past research has come to similar conclusions when fathers lose their employment or are otherwise unable to engage in paid work.

-But the widespread, sudden, synchronized disruption of schools and businesses during the lockdowns may have made this experience a unique catalyst for change.
 Many of the barriers fathers mentioned, such as lack of flexible work arrangements, were removed.
 Fathers could pursue opportunities to be more involved in parenting, something that many said they wanted before the pandemic but were unable to pursue.

 Photo by Elina Fairytale from Pexels